nickheppleston/aws-training/associate-arch-training-gaps.md

 Inspects an AWS environment and makes recommendations based on the following areas:

-CPS-FT
+CPS+FT =
-C - Cost Optimization
+- C - Cost Optimization
-P - Performance
+- P - Performance
-S - Security
+- S - Security
-FT - Fault-Tolerance
+- FT - Fault-Tolerance

 Available to all customers - Security and Performance (core checks) Available to customers with Business or Enterprise support plans (all checks)